Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Preference Robust Ordinal Priority Approach

 (2) For any finite set $\mathcal{O} \subset \mathbb{R}^{n}$ and values $\{ \bm{v}_{o} \}_{o \in \mathcal{O}} \subset \mathbb{R}$, the function $\hat{f}: \mathbb{R}^{n} \to \mathbb{R}$ defined by

 is concave.
 Furthermore, $\hat{f} \leq \tilde{f}$ holds over $\mathbb{R}^{n}$ for all increasing and concave functions $\tilde{f}$ with $\tilde{f}(\bm{o}) \geq \bm{v}_{o}$. \end{lemma}

-The following proposition gives the tractable reformulation of Equation (\ref{eq-19}) based on Lemma \ref{lemma-03}.
-Our result shows that Equation (\ref{eq-19}) can be solved by a finite-dimensional linear programming, involving $2(R + E)$ variables and $4R + ER + L + E$ constraints without nonnegativity constraints. \begin{proposition} Equation (\ref{eq-19}) can be reformulated as the minimization problem as shown in Equation (\ref{eq-19}), which is a finite linear programming problem when $h(\bm{x}, \bm{\xi})$ is affine in $\bm{x}$.
+The following proposition gives the tractable reformulation of Equation \eqref{eq-11} based on Lemma \ref{lemma-01}.
+Our result shows that Equation \eqref{eq-11} can be solved by a finite-dimensional linear programming, involving $2(R + E)$ variables and $4R + ER + L + E$ constraints without nonnegativity constraints. \begin{proposition} For any $(i,j) \in \mathcal{I} \times \mathcal{J}$, Equation \eqref{eq-11}, satisfying Assumptions \ref{assumption-01}-\ref{assumption-05}, can be reformulated as the following minimization problem in Equation \eqref{eq-12}, which is a finite linear programming problem given $\bm{x}$ and $\bm{\xi}$, where $h(\bm{x}, \bm{\xi})$ is affine in $\bm{x}$.